Canon 100D vs Nikon D3400

 Both the 100D and the D3400 have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the D3400 was followed by the Nikon D3500.

 Review summary: Canon 100D vs Nikon D3400

 So how do things add up?
 Is there a clear favorite between the Canon 100D and the Nikon D3400?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video autofocus: Features on-sensor phase-detection for more confident movie autofocus.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.